vsvkkengam/vsvkkengam/README.md

 🔍 With a strong foundation in statistics, data wrangling, and machine learning, I dive deep into datasets to uncover hidden patterns and trends.
 Whether it's cleaning messy data or performing advanced analyses, I love the challenge of working with data to uncover its full potential.

 📊 I'm fluent in a variety of tools and technologies including:
-- Data Manipulation: Python, Pandas
+- Data Manipulation: Python, Pandas, NumPy
 - Visualization: Matplotlib, Seaborn, Plotly
-- Database: SQL
+- Database: MySQL, SQLite
-- Web Scraping: Beautiful Soup
 - BI Tools: Tableau, Power BI

 🌐 Don't hesitate to connect with me on LinkedIn https://www.linkedin.com/in/veerababu-kengam-134b87226?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3BSUoB5M6zS2OWZexKosRfzQ%3D%3D to discuss all things data, analytics, and beyond.